 Figures and graphs

-A good lab report should have figures and graphs presented in a different section.
-All the graphs included should have a descriptive title that defines them.
-Ensure that all the graphs include the units of measurements; do not assume that the person reading the report will obviously know.
-Always ensure that X-axis has the independent variable, while the Y-axis has the dependent variable (that which you are measuring).
+The report should have figures and graphs presented in a separate section.
+All the graphs should have a descriptive title.
+Ensure that all graphs include the units of measurement.
+Always ensure that the X-axis has the independent variable while the Y-axis has the dependent variable.
 Always refer to the figures and graphs in the text of the report.
-Label the figures in their chronology i.e. the first figure is Figure 1.
+Figures are labeled in chronological order, so the first figure is Figure 1.

 References